CompMethods-ICTP-SAIFR-Serrapilheira/green-turtle-tumors/README.md

 #### Goals

-This project aims to explore the occurrence of fibropapilomatosis tumors (hereafter tumors) in juvenile green turtles in a foraging ground in Parana State, Southern Brazil.
+This project aims to: (i) explore the occurrence of fibropapilomatosis tumors (hereafter tumors) and (ii) test if there is difference in the developmental stage between juvenile green turtles afflicted and non-afflicted by tumors, in a foraging ground in Parana State, Southern Brazil.

 #### Dataset